 - Sick Pay Entitlement

-Statutory Sick Pay (“SSP”) of £88.45 per week (from 1 April 2015) is payable for up to 28 weeks.
+Statutory Sick Pay (“SSP”) of £89.35 per week is payable for up to 28 weeks, increasing to £92.05 per week in April 2018.
 SSP is not paid during the first three days of illness.
 There is no requirement for employers to pay any further company sick pay, although some do so for anything from two weeks to, say, three months.

 - Post-termination restrictions